ibm-js/delite/docs/StoreMap.md

 define(["delite/register", "delite/Widget", "delite/StoreMap"/*, ...*/],
   function (register, Widget, StoreMap/*, ...*/) {
   return register("employees-list", [HTMElement, Widget, StoreMap], {
-    nameAttr: "firstname", // by default the label mapping will occur from firstname to name
+    nameAttr: "firstName", // by default the label mapping will occur from firstName to name
     jobtitleAttr: null, // by default no jobtitle mapping by attribute but let the user use one
     jobtitleFunc: null, // by default no jobtitle mapping by function but let the user use one
     preCreate: function () {